 Quick summary: Free apps use various monetization strategies and business models such as in-app advertising, in-app purchases, subscription, sponsorships & partnerships, selling APIs, and merchandise sales.

 No matter how counterintuitive that statement sounds, you can’t deny that FREE apps generate huge revenue.
 The ‘free’ label doesn’t stop them from raking in moolah.

 A recent report by Sensortower shows mobile users spend $111 billion on mobile apps in 2020.
-Call it the effect of global lockdown, but that’s an all-time high making the app business a hundred billion dollar market.
-Any guesses which apps were the top grossers?
+Call it the effect of global lockdown, but that’s an all-time high making the app business a hundred-billion-dollar market.
+Any guesses which apps were the top grosser?

 To name a few — TikTok, YouTube, Tinder, and Tencent Video were the non-game apps while PUBG Mobile, Arena of Valor, Pokemon, and Coin Master were the top mobile games.

 By now, you might have an epiphany.
 If not then let me tell you — all these apps are free to download but they use smart monetizing strategies to earn money.
 And that’s what we’re going to discuss today: How do free apps make money?

 Providing a commodity for free to earn a profit is not a new business model.
 We’ve witnessed it in the past.
 Give a free razor, sell disposable blades; give a free cell phone, sell the calling and data plan; install a free coffee machine, sell expensive coffee and refills.